marjoleinF/pre/README.md

 binary, multinomial, (multivariate) continuous, count and survival responses.
 Input variables may be numeric, ordinal and categorical.
-An extensive description of the implementation and functionality is provided in Fokkema (2020), an extensive introduction aimed at social scientists is provided in Fokkema & Strobl (2020).
+An extensive description of the implementation and functionality is provided in Fokkema (2017).
 The package largely implements the algorithm for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments: